 Search

 Pulp and paper manufacturing is a silent killer of pumps.
-Pumps in paper/pulp mills often handle staples, glass, sand, and other stringy mixtures.
-Inevitably, the pump wears rapidly and gets clogged, which tacks on a hefty maintenance/repair bill.
-The GPM-Eliminator™ handles such combinations of materials with ease.
-Cut down on your yearly pump maintenance bill and learn more about what solutions the GPM-Eliminator can offer your operation.
+Pulp pumps and paper pumps in mills often handle staples, glass, sand, and other stringy mixtures, inevitably leading to rapid wear, frequent clogging, and hefty industrial pump maintenance and repair bills.
+The GPM-Eliminator™ handles these material combinations with ease, lowering your yearly pump maintenance bill and extending system longevity.

 Durable & Reliable